Acquisitions - alongside innovation - are one of Legrand's two growth drivers

-Legrand takes a targeted approach to acquisitions, focusing on companies that complement its activities and have leading positions on buoyant markets, such as digital infrastructures, IoT and energy efficiency.
+Legrand takes a targeted approach to acquisitions, focusing on companies that complement our activities and have leading positions on buoyant markets.
+Digital infrastructures, the Internet of Things and energy efficiency are three examples.

 Experience and expertise

 In addition to innovation—generating a steady stream of new, high value-added product launches—acquisitions have been a historical driver for Legrand’s growth.
 Since 1954 the Group has bought 175 companies in its core businesses, in complementary segments and in the most promising technological areas.
 And since year-end 2004, it has made 69 acquisitions representing annual acquired sales of around €3 billion.